MinaProtocol/mina/src/app/test_executive/README.md

 ![Mina and Lucy](https://img.over-blog-kiwi.com/0/90/35/76/20140305/ob_a7d401_dracula-011-mina-lucy.jpg)
 | :--: |
-*My dearest Mina, we have told all our secrets to each other since we were children; we have slept together and eaten together, and laughed and cried together; and now, though I have spoken, I would like to speak more.* ~excerpt from Dracula, by Bram Stoker, Chapter V, "LETTER, LUCY WESTENRA TO MINA MURRAY"
+*My dearest Mina, we have told all our secrets to each other since we were children; we have slept together and eaten together, and laughed and cried together; and now, though I have spoken, I would like to speak more.* ~excerpt from Dracula, by Bram Stoker; Chapter V, LETTER, LUCY WESTENRA TO MINA MURRAY